|

 help them choose or develop prescriptions for their own particular

-description in the mind of the intelligent practitioner is the most powerful
+in the mind of the intelligent practitioner is the most powerful prescriptive

-prescriptive tool we have, for no manager can be better that the conceptual
+tool we have, for no manager can be better that the conceptual frameworks he

-frameworks he or she uses.
-That is the
+or she uses.
+That is the basis of

-you sort out the “descriptive” from the “prescriptive,” then this is just
+out the “descriptive” from the “prescriptive,” then this is just plain old

 better than their working assumptions (theory or conceptual framework).
 Theory of Constraints offers an